by ProcureDeskLast Updated : Oct-07-2020

 The obvious result was productivity improvement because the invoices were not keyed in manually.

-With the PO process, the compliance was made much easier and no double approvals were required to send the invoice for payment.
+With the PO process, compliance was made much easier and no double approvals were required to send the invoice for payment.

 The biggest advantage though was that the team now had an integrated purchasing and invoicing process in one system.